EstevanTH/lib_try-catch_signal_handling/README.md

 }
 FINISH_TRY( identifier );
 ```
 where `identifier` can contain digits, letters and underscores.
-The `identifier` must be unique in a function.
+The `identifier` must be unique in a function, as enforced by the C++ parser.

 ## Compatibility:
 - I tested my library successfully with **MinGW 5.3**.